Applications are available and active beginning in November. The deadline is typically mid-January.

 - Open opportunities to explore new teaching technologies,

-- Promote collaborative initiatives among schools, thus creating partnerships with BOCES to maximize efficiency and impact,
+- Promote collaborative initiatives among schools, such as partnerships with BOCES to maximize efficiency and impact,

 - Support career enhancement training for teachers including workshops and conferences.

-Projects that maximize a grant's reach will be received favorably.
-Examples: An annual forum for the presentation of foreign language skits performed by students from schools across the Park, a seminar for foreign language teachers that would bring new ideas or technology into the classroom, an honorarium for excellence in teaching.
+- Maximize the reach of a grant-funded project.
+(Examples: An annual forum for the presentation of foreign language skits performed by students from schools across the Park, a seminar for foreign language teachers that would bring new ideas or technology into the classroom, an honorarium for excellence in teaching.)

-Please note: The fund will not support College level instructors of foreign language.
+- The fund does not support college-level instructors of foreign languages.

-**Note to all applicants: Please be sure to describe the need that your program addresses and why it is important.
-Also, if your application is successful and your program needs change after being awarded a grant, you must check in with us before changing the way the funds will be used.
+- If your application is successful and your program needs to change after being awarded a grant, you must check in with us before changing the way the funds will be used.